dariopalminio/hexa-three-levels/README.md

     │     ├── model # Business domain classes and everything that composes domain model (Entities and Value Objects) │     └── outgoing # output-port to infrastructure interfaces │
-    └── infra # Layer for communication with what is external of application and infrastructure ├── database # output-port to infrastructure interfaces │     ├── repository # implementation of repository pattern │     └── schema # Model schema for database
+    └── infrastructure # Layer for communication with what is external of application and infrastructure ├── database # output-port to infrastructure interfaces │     ├── repository # implementation of repository pattern │     └── schema # Model schema for database